xxfoundation/elixxir-client/README.md

 Note that the client defaults to sending to itself when a destination is not supplied.
 This is why we've used the `--unsafe` flag when creating the user contact jsons.
-However, when sending between users it is dropped in exchange for `--unsafe-channel-creation`.
+However, when sending between users, it is dropped in exchange for `--unsafe-channel-creation`.

-For the authenticated channel creation to be considered "safe" the user should be prompted.
-You can do this on the command line by explicitly accepting the channel creation when sending a request with `--send-auth-request` and/or explicitly accepting a request with `--accept-channel`:
+For the authenticated channel creation to be considered "safe", the user should be prompted.
+You can do this by explicitly accepting the channel creation when sending a request with `--send-auth-request` (while excluding the `--unsafe-channel-creation` flag) or explicitly accepting a request with `--accept-channel`:

 ```
 $ client --password user-password --ndf ndf.json -l client.log -s session-directory --destfile user-contact.json --accept-channel